OpenMDAO/OpenMDAO/openmdao/docs/features/grouping_components/src_indices.rst

 .. embed-test:: openmdao.core.tests.test_group.TestGroup.test_promote_src_indices

 2. A distributed component that promotes its input and receives certain entries of the source array based on its rank.
+Note that negative indices are supported.

 .. embed-test:: openmdao.core.tests.test_distribcomp.TestGroupMPI.test_promote_distrib